Stephen C. Pepper

 as “the creative faculty of presenting aesthetic ideas,” adding “I shall have

-far we seem to be left in a Kantian labyrinth in the company of “aesthetic
+So far we seem to be left in a Kantian

-ideas” as counterpart to “rational ideas” (the former being inexponsible
+ideas” (the former being inexponsible and the latter,

-and the latter, indemonstrable).
-A
+indemonstrable).
+A Sino-American

-Sino-American conjoint solution to this German puzzle is called for.
+conjoint solution to this German puzzle is called for.
 At any rate, however, the Kantian question

 provides us with an excellent point of departure—even an Archimedian